moleculerjs/moleculer-channels/README.md

 | `routingKey` | `Object` | AMQP | The AMQP `publish` method's second argument.
 If you want to send the message into an external queue instead of exchange, set the `channelName` to `""` and set the queue name to `routingKey` |

 ## Middleware hooks
-It is available to wrap the handlers and send method in a Moleculer middlewares.
+It is possible to wrap the handlers and the send method in Moleculer middleware.
 The module defines two hooks to cover it.
-The `localChannel` hook is similar to `localAction` but it wraps the channel handlers in service schema.
-The `sendToChannel` hook is similar to `emit` or `broadcast` but it wraps the `broker.sendToChannel` publisher method.
+The `localChannel` hook is similar to [`localAction`](https://moleculer.services/docs/0.14/middlewares.html#localAction-next-action) but it wraps the channel handlers in service schema.
+The `sendToChannel` hook is similar to [`emit`](https://moleculer.services/docs/0.14/middlewares.html#emit-next) or [`broadcast`](https://moleculer.services/docs/0.14/middlewares.html#broadcast-next) but it wraps the `broker.sendToChannel` publisher method.

 **Example**